Updated: Jan 8

 As you could with the go-to biblical bloke Charlton Heston.
 Burt Lancaster, was another big chap, and one who managed to squeeze out his lines through a most impressive set of tombstones.
 His fun and games with the sinewy, gurning, Spartacus, Kirk Douglas are beautifully realised here by Alec Baldwin in Jerry Seinfeld’s Comedians In Cars Getting Coffee – and after seeing this, I challenge you not to drop into either character without invitation and at every opportunity.

-In the unlikely event of you not being convinced by my argument so far, may I be allowed to hit you with a trio of guided missiles in the form of James Mason, Cary Grant, and Richard Burton?
+In the unlikely event of you not yet being convinced by my argument, may I be allowed to hit you with a trio of guided missiles in the form of James Mason, Cary Grant, and Richard Burton?
 Mason, whose smooth, yet expertly clipped, delivery could speak of either romance or danger.
-Grant, the insouciant master of the verbal double-take (and not bad at the visual one either), and Burton, of whom the term ‘honeyed tones’ doesn’t quite do justice, unless he was delivered of this gift by giant, handsome bees of the valleys who drank the finest whisky like nectar, and had the resultant golden brew signed off by the gods before dripping it down his throat while he slept.
+Grant, the insouciant master of the verbal double-take (and not half-bad at the visual one either), and Burton, of whom the term ‘honeyed tones’ doesn’t quite do justice, unless he was delivered of this gift by giant, handsome bees of the valleys who drank the finest whisky like nectar, and had the resultant golden brew signed off by the gods before dripping it down his throat while he slept.
 While he slept, so as not to get in the way of his interests in Elizabeth Taylor and the ciggies, and, quite frankly, who could blame him?

-There’s Tony Curtis, of course, wonderfully jumpy, although he could do relaxed – most often when involved in scenes of seduction, and, let’s not forget, he did a wonderful Cary Grant turn in Some Like it Hot.
+There’s Tony Curtis, of course, wonderfully jumpy, although he could do relaxed – most often when involved in scenes of seduction, and, let’s not forget, he did a wonderful Cary Grant turn in Some Like It Hot.
 Peter O’Toole, who, whatever he said, said it with such elan, that he not only got away with it, he won you round.
 Assuming those blue eyes or the greatest chat show entrance in history hadn’t already done so.

 To develop the point without bashing the reader over the head until they beg for mercy for the adjacent dead horse, the Hepburns – Katharine and Audrey – had very different styles but were as memorable as any of the chaps.
 Here’s Audrey.
 She’s just washed her hair and feels like delivering an acoustic ballad on the fire escape.
 As you do.
 Sometimes, I think this may be the greatest marriage of film and song in history.
 Betting without the cartoon version of Jungle Book, of course.